soar-tech/strapi/docs/3.x.x/guides/deployment.md

 If you see the Strapi **Welcome.** page, you have correctly set-up, configured and deployed your Strapi project on Heroku.
 You will now need to set-up your `admin user` as the production database is brand-new (and empty).

-You can now continue [Tutorial - Creating an Admin User](/3.x.x/getting-started/quick-start-tutorial.html#_3-create-an-admin-user), if you have any questions on how to proceed.
+You can now continue with the [Tutorial - Creating an Admin User](/3.x.x/getting-started/quick-start-tutorial.html#_3-create-an-admin-user), if you have any questions on how to proceed.

 ### Project updates